jiangyigithub/my_offer/notebooks/longman3000/vlog/06capable.md

 **cheek**
 `/tʃiː/`
+Billy had rosy cheeks and blue eyes.

 **chemist**
 `/ˈke/`

 ## 5
 **chemistry**
+It’s obvious that there’s a very real chemistry between them.

 **cheque**
+They sent me a cheque for $100

 **cherry**
+a bunch of cherries

 **chest**
 breast
+He collapsed with servere chest pains.

 **chief**
 `/iː/`
+She had many reasons for taking the money, but chief among them was revenge.

 **chip**
 `/ɪ/`
+a bag of potato chips

 **chocolate**
+`/ˈtʃɒ/`
+a packet of chocolate biscuits

 **chop**
 `/ɒ/`
+Can you chop up some carrots for me?

 **chuck**
 `/tʃʌ/`
 throw
+I think I might have chucked it by mistake.

 **church**
+My parents go to church every Sunday.

 **cigarette**
+a packet of cigarettes